Object-fabrication Targeted Attack for Object Detection: Experimental Results

-Fig.~\ref{fig:white_vis} further illustrates the subjective detection results of the proposed TFA and TOG-F on FasterRCNN and YOLOv5.
-The first column is the detections of the source images without any perturbations.
+Fig.~\ref{fig:white_vis} further illustrates the subjective detection results of the proposed TFA and TOG on FasterRCNN and YOLOv5.
+The first column is the detections of the victim images without any perturbations.
 The second column is the detections of the guided images containing the target objects (e.g. bird and person).
-The third and fourth columns are the detections of the adversarial examples generated by TOG-F and our TFA.
-Obviously, TOG-F fails to detect the targeted objects in these samples, and TFA can mislead the detectors to incorrectly detect the specified class at a certain image region where there is not even any object.
+The third and fourth columns are the detections of the adversarial examples generated by TOG and our TFA.
+Obviously, TOG fails to detect the targeted objects in these samples, and TFA can mislead the detectors to incorrectly detect the specified class at a certain image region where there is not even any object.

-Fig.~\ref{fig:segmantic} illustrates the semantic information changes of different layers of FasterRCNN when performing TFA on two source images.
-By employing the feature inversion technique~\cite{Mahendran-et-al:invert}, we can see that as the layers progress from shallow to deep, the semantic features of the target objects (e.g., cat and dog) are gradually transferred to the feature maps of the source images.
+Fig.~\ref{fig:segmantic} illustrates the semantic information changes of different layers of FasterRCNN when performing TFA on two victim images.
+By employing the feature inversion technique~\cite{Mahendran-et-al:invert}, we can see that as the layers progress from shallow to deep, the semantic features of the target objects (e.g., cat and dog) are gradually transferred to the feature maps of the victim images.
 This demonstrates that the feature space is vulnerable to perturbations and can be changed purposely.